Slalom Consulting Case Interview: Format, Tips, and Prep Guide (2026)

 MBB cases: 30 minutes, fully unstructured, you own the direction.
 The interviewer is a passive data provider.
 Success = rigorous first-principles structuring under pressure.

 Slalom cases: 30–40 minutes, moderately structured.
-The interviewer is more collaborative — they may prompt you if you're going off track, ask for your recommendation before you'd naturally offer one, or redirect if you're spending too long on one branch.
+The interviewer is more collaborative.
+They may prompt you if you're going off track, ask for your recommendation before you'd naturally offer one, or redirect if you're spending too long on one branch.
 Success = good structuring + genuine collaborative problem-solving.

 The take-home format amplifies this difference.
 A take-home Slalom case rewards: